boya-zhou/deep_learning_exercise/README.md

 # deep_learning_exercise
-assignment in Udacity Deep Learning
+assignment in Udacity Deep Learning, in TensorFlow

 ## A1: Introduction